-2013).
-The World Health Organization (WHO) has pointed out that there are gender inequalities in health, with such inequalities being understood as differences that are unfair and avoidable in health between women and men.
-The persistence of gender roles and stereotypes in society leads to gender inequalities in power and in the unequal division of paid and unpaid work (Borrell et al., 2014).
+Many studies have found that, despite living longer, women report having worse health and suffering more illness, as well as having lower levels of well-being than men (Eurofound, 2013).
+The WHO has pointed out that there are gender inequalities in health, with such inequalities being understood as differences that are unfair and avoidable in health between women and men.
+The persistence of gender roles and stereotypes in society leads to gender inequalities in power and in the unequal division of paid and unpaid work (Borrell et al, 2014).
 The combination of these factors puts women at a disadvantage vis-à-vis access to and control over the resources required to achieve a high level of health and well-being.
 Besides biological and genetic differences, the greater burden of health differences between men and women is related mainly to social, behavioural and psychosocial factors, and their interactions.

-These inequalities in health between women and men can be explained by gender inequalities in key social and economic determinants such as income, education or employment (access to the labour market, horizontal and vertical segregation...).
-As such, working conditions and job status play a key role in understanding gender inequalities in health and well-being (Bambra, 2011; Barnay, 2016).
+These inequalities in health between women and men can be explained by gender inequalities in key social and economic determinants such as income, education or employment (access to the labour market, horizontal and vertical segregation ...).
+As such, working conditions and job status play a key role in understanding gender inequalities in health and well-being (Bambra, 2011).
 In this paper, we study how working part-time influences these inequalities.

 The financial and economic crisis which commenced in late 2007 affected European Union (EU) countries to differing degrees.
-It had a major impact on countries' labour markets, leading to a rise in the number of non-standard contracts, which were more precarious than those offered for full-time employment, and to a deterioration in the quality of employment (Benach et al., 2014; Erhel et al., 2012; Merino et al., 2012).
+It had a major impact on countries' labour markets, leading to a rise in the number of non-standard contracts, which were more precarious than those offered for full-time employment, and to a deterioration in the quality of employment (Benach et al, 2014; Erhel et al, 2012; Merino et al, 2012).
 Most EU countries witnessed a significant increase in part-time jobs, with the number of those in part-time employment rising by over two percent between 2007 and 2010, both in countries where high levels of this type of work are common (such as Denmark, Sweden, Austria or the Netherlands), as well as in countries where it is less common (such as Latvia, Slovenia or Estonia).

 Every type of part-time work has displayed an upward trend in the European Union (European Commission, 2009), with two distinguishable groups of part-time workers emerging.
 The first comprises those working part-time voluntarily, and is the option chosen for personal reasons (family obligations, training...).
 The second involves those doing this type of job because they cannot find a full-time job; that is, they work part-time involuntarily.
-This latter group grew significantly during the economic crisis in certain countries (Valleta and Van der List, 2015).
+This latter group grew significantly during the economic crisis in certain countries (Valleta, 2015).
 It is worth highlighting that in some European countries (Bulgaria, Spain, Greece or Italy) most part-time workers do not take on such employment out of choice.
 Part-time jobs are unequally distributed by gender.
 Based on Eurostat data, women represented around 45% of total employment in the EU in 2010, yet accounted for about 75% of those working part-time (nearly three out of every four part-timers are women).